knadh/otpgateway/README.md

 OTP (One Time Password) Gateway is a standalone web app that provides a central gateway to verify user addresses such as e-mails and phone numbers or get a 2FA confirmations from thse addresses.
 An e-mail / SMTP verification provider is bundled and it is easy to write custom providers as Go plugins, for instance a plugin that uses Twilio to send out verification codes to phone numbers as text messages.

-- Use the built in web UI to easily integrate with existing applications
+- Use the built in web UI to easily integrate with existing applications.
-- Use the HTTP/JSON APIs to build your own UI
+- Use the HTTP/JSON APIs to build your own UI.
-- Basic multi-tenancy with namespace+secret auth for seggregating
+- Basic multi-tenancy with namespace+secret auth for seggregating applications.

 ![address](https://user-images.githubusercontent.com/547147/52076261-501e1300-25b4-11e9-8641-2189d0e4afb7.png)
 ![otp](https://user-images.githubusercontent.com/547147/51735115-7d4a5d00-20ac-11e9-8a86-3985665a7820.png)